 According to this approach, the test should fail first when there is no code to accomplish the function.
 After that, the engineers write the code, focusing on the functionality to make the test pass.
 As soon as it’s done, the source code should be improved to pass all the tests.
 These three steps are often referred to as the Red Green Refactor cycle.

 TDD has proven to provide the following benefits.

 - The tests are used to capture any defects or mistakes in the code, providing constant feedback on the state of every software component.
 Thus, the quality of the final product is increasingly high.

 - The unit tests can be used as an always up-to-date project documentation, changing as the project evolves.

-- Being deeply involved in the product development, the team needs to be able to critically analyze it and foresee the planned outcome in order to test it properly.
+- Being deeply involved in product development, the team needs to be able to critically analyze it and foresee the planned outcome in order to test it properly.
 This keeps the team motivated and engaged, contributing to the product quality.

-Extending the source code with each iteration, agile teams use refactoring as a way to weed out code clutter and duplications.
+Extending the source code with each iteration, Agile teams use refactoring as a way to weed out code clutter and duplications.
 This helps prevent software rot, keeping the code easy to maintain and extend.

 In addition, CI helps maintain the shared code, eliminating the integration issues.
 Thus, the product’s mainline is robust and clean and can be rapidly deployed.

 Pair Programming, or “pairing,” is considered to be a very controversial Agile practice.
 This technique requires two engineers to work together.
 While one of them is actually writing the code, the other one is actively involved as a watcher, making suggestions and navigating the first through the process.

 Being focused on both code and more abstract technical tasks, this team of two is expected to be more efficient, creating better software design and making fewer mistakes.
 Another benefit of this approach lies in spreading the project knowledge across team members.